Canvas is the Learning Management System (LMS) that has been adopted by DVC, as well

 will teach you best practices for content created within Canvas (i.e. not uploaded from Word or PowerPoint).
 For accessibility tips for Word and

 PowerPoint content, see Module 2 and Module 3.

-students with visual impairments.
+voice it for students with visual impairments.

 Within your Canvas course, navigate to the page which contains the image.